jgodson/torrent-notifier/README.md

 >Manual checking for torrents.
 Next episode to look for is automatically adjusted when current episode is found.
 If you are >behind, it should find the past few episodes.

 ![alt tag](http://jasongodson.com/blog/wp-content/uploads/2016/07/Screen-Shot-2016-07-23-at-5.14.10-PM-1024x650.png)
 >Settings and fancy notifications shown here.
-(New norrent notifications are native, not in-app)
+(New torrent notifications are native, not in-app)

 ###Settings Descriptions:
 Tray Icon: Show tray icon or not.
 (Really does nothing at the moment, besides a reminder that app is running)